Best Pellet Smokers or Grills for 2017. Find our Pellet Smoker reviews, comparison charts and buying guides to help you buy the right smoker for YOU.

-If you are a hardcore barbecue enthusiast and want to spare no expense, then the award for teh best pellet smoker for 2017 goes to REC TEC Wood Pellet Grill.
-This baby has large cooking surface (suitable for all kinds of cuts), gets really hot (and maintains the temperature) and it has a sturdy built (so much so that company offers 6 years of warranty).
+If you are a hardcore barbecue enthusiast and want to spare no expense, then the award for the best pellet smoker for 2017 goes to REC TEC Wood Pellet Grill.
+This baby has a large cooking surface (suitable for all kinds of cuts), gets really hot (and maintains the temperature) and it has a sturdy built (so much so that company offers 6 years of warranty).

 But if you just use grill when you got friends coming over, Char-Broil American Gourmet Offset Smoker, would do the job.
 Large cook surface, reaches high temperatures, and has small additional chamber for grilling small portions.
-And all this at insane price.
+And all this at an insane price.

 Wood Pellet smokers are quite convenient as you are not required to watch over the grill, and once you set the temperature, the grill works virtually on its own.

 Since you are using actual wood to generate smoke, the traditional taste is not lost.
 But the kind of pellet grill which you should go for depends on the kinds of use.
 Here are the top recommendations according to that.

 REC TEC Wood Pellet Grill – It is the kind of grill in which modern technology meets traditional grilling.
 Set the temperature, and it handles the rest.
 With this, you can bake, sear or grill, and since there is no need of constant temperature adjustments, you get to have a laugh with your buddies too.